 - More heavily discounted: Has been around for much longer (launched in August 2007).

-If the number of relative strengths (bullet points above) is taken as a guide, the 100D is the clear winner of the match-up (10 : 6 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 100D emerges as the winner of the contest (10 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Canon 100D vs 40D

 This is why expert reviews are important.
 The following table reports the overall ratings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).

 |Canon 40D«||++||++||4.5/5||o||4.5/5||Aug 2007||1,299||-||Canon 40D|

 |Canon 4000D« »||o||-||3.5/5||-||3.5/5||Feb 2018||399||Canon 4000D|

 |Canon 600D« »||o||77/100||4.5/5||5/5||4.5/5||Feb 2011||599||-||Canon 600D|